Insentra/ApplicationControl/help/Test-AcMetadata.md

 ```

 Description:
-Filters the items in $Files that do have metadata that we can use for white listing.
+Filters the items in $Files that do have metadata that we can use for allow listing.

 ## PARAMETERS